 - feelings of shame or guilt

-- feelings of responsibility for the abuse
+- feelings of responsibility for the traumatic events

 - difficulty controlling emotions

-- episodes of losing attention and focus
+- a loss of attention and focus

-- isolation from friends and family
+- feeling isolated from friends and family

 - relationship difficulties

-- destructive or risky behavior, such as alcohol or drug abuse
+- destructive or risky behavior

 - suicidal thoughts